-The management company of the Target Funds will also act as the registrar and transfer, corporate, domiciliary and administrative agent of the Company and will therefore be responsible for processing the purchase, selling and switching of shares, the maintenance of accounting records and all other administrative functions as required by the laws of the Grand Duchy of Luxembourg.
+The management company of the Target Funds will also act as the registrar and transfer, corporate, domiciliary and principal administrative agent of the Company and will therefore be responsible for processing the purchase, selling and switching of shares, the maintenance of accounting records and all other administrative functions as required by the laws of the Grand Duchy of Luxembourg.
+The management company of the Target Funds is authorised to delegate and has delegated certain administrative services to third parties as described under the section "Administrative Agent" in the Luxembourg prospectus, subject however to its overall supervision and oversight.